1reubent/Alien_Invasion/README.md

 You can also change whether the game runs in fullscreen or windowed mode by navigating to `alien_invasion.py` and modifying the `FULLSCREEN` macro near the top to either `True` or `False`.

 ### Resetting High Score
-To reset the highscore, just delete `highscore.json` that should be created in `alien_invasion/` after you play the game for the first time.
+To reset the highscore, just delete `highscore.json` which is created in `alien_invasion/` after you play the game for the first time.

 ## Credits
-Alien Invasion was developed by Reuben Thomas.
-The game was inspired by the classic Space Invaders arcade game.
-Special thanks to the contributors of the Pygame library for making game development in Python accessible and fun.
+Alien Invasion was developed by myself inspired by the example in the book Python Crash Course by Eric Matthes.

 Enjoy defending Earth from the alien invasion!